Replacement Costs vs Reproduction Costs for Appraising Historic Property

 The National Register of Historic Places is the official list of the Nation’s history-rich locations that have been deemed worthy of preservation, and it was first authorized by the National Historic Preservation Act of 1966.
 Their goal is to coordinate and support public and private efforts to identify, evaluate and protect America’s historic and archeological resources.

-There are certain processes and requirements that determine whether or not a building or area can be deemed historic.
-Generally, historical buildings must be at least 50 years old and are associated with events that have made a significant contribution to history or are associated with the lives of significant people from our past.
+Certain processes and requirements determine whether or not a building or area can be deemed historic.
+Generally, historical buildings must be at least 50 years old and be either associated with events that have made a significant contribution to history or associated with the lives of significant people from our past.

 Historic Property Insurance Coverage

-It’s important to understand the different risks associated with historic properties.
-Unless certain entities have had a proper insurance appraisal completed on their historic property, they’re more than likely underinsuring it, which puts them in an unfortunate spot in the case of a risk event.
-There are many hidden costs of historic reconstruction that need to be considered, because instead of replacing certain items, they will have to be reproduced.
+Note that historic properties present different risks than other properties.
+And unless you’ve had a proper insurance appraisal completed on your historic property, you’re more than likely underinsuring it — putting your organization in an unfortunate spot in the case of a risk event.
+You’ll need to consider the many hidden costs of historic reconstruction, because you can’t just replace certain items; you have to have them reproduced.
 As a result, it’s important to use a reproduction cost rather than a replacement value when valuing these properties and their unique features for insurance purposes.

 The Difference Between Replacement Costs and Reproduction Costs